zarusz/SlimMessageBus/README.md

  `SlimMessageBus.Host.Autofac` (pending) | Extension that resolves consumers from Autofac DI container | `SlimMessageBus.Host` `Autofac` | .
  `SlimMessageBus.Host.Serialization.Json` | Extension to serialize messages to JSON | `SlimMessageBus.Host` `Newtonsoft.Json` | https://www.nuget.org/packages/SlimMessageBus.Host.Serialization.Json

  Typically your application components only need to depend on `SlimMessageBus` which is the facade.
-Your application hosting layer (ASP.NET, Windows Service, Console App) will add and configure the other dependencies.
+Your application hosting layer (ASP.NET, Windows Service, Console App) will add and configure the other packages.

 ## Samples

-Check out the [Samples](Samples/README.md) folder.
+Check out the [Samples](Samples/) folder.

 ### Usage examples